History of the Department

 Originally, the Department offered only a single academic stream encompassing a common curriculum for both biology and physics students.
 The need for specialization was apparent, in 1982 resulting in the development of Medical Physics and Cellular and Molecular Biology streams.
 Subsequently, a stream was formed in Molecular and Structural Biology in 1995, a field which has matured and is now integrated into the biology stream. with the recruitment of a Structural Biology division within OCI.
 Today, while students enter with an undergraduate background in the biological or physical sciences, they are offered a diverse and highly integrated modular curriculum which reflects the increasing specialization in biomedical science.
 Cancer research remains the principal focus, but significant focus in cardiovascular disease and neuroscience is also offered.
 The department stresses an interdisciplinary approach to medical research, which is the hallmark of Medical Biophysics.

-Current Research Themes: Biomedical Imaging, Cancer Diagnosis & Therapy, Cancer Mechanisms & Models, Cardiovascular Sciences, Data Science & Computational Biology, Image-Guided Therapy & Device Development, Neuroscience, Stem Cells & Regenerative Medicine and Structural Biology.
+Current Research Themes: Biomedical Imaging, Cancer Diagnosis & Therapy, Cancer Mechanisms & Models, Cardiovascular Sciences, Data Science & Computational Biology, Deep Learning and Artificial Intelligence, Image-Guided Therapy & Device Development, Neuroscience, Stem Cells & Regenerative Medicine and Structural Biology.